 - 77% of consumers say they’re more likely to do business with the same retailer again after receiving free or fast shipping (Dropoff, Inc.).

 As retailers are forced to meet these demands in order to attract and retain customers, they’ll look to warehousing and distribution partners with the capabilities to meet those needs.
-And that’s what’s driving the trends and technologies that are shaping the warehouse of the future.
+And that’s what’s driving the trends in warehousing and technologies that are shaping the warehouse of the future.
 Below, we’ll talk about the shifts underway and up-and-coming innovations that are transforming the warehouse.

 The logistics marketplace